-NewsBite: SendGrid, MongoDB File IPOs and Other News
+NewsBite: SendGrid, MongoDB IPO Action and Other News

 AppDynamics Debuts IoT, Network Visibility

-San Francisco-based AppDynamics, which offers application intelligence solutions, announced this week new IoT and network visibility and machine learning capabilities for its Business iQ business performance monitoring solution.
+San Francisco-based AppDynamics, which offers application intelligence solutions, announced last week new IoT and network visibility and machine learning capabilities for its Business iQ business performance monitoring solution.
 Company officials promised the next-generation solution will move performance monitoring and technical metrics to predictively driving business outcomes.

 It will include: